 Chief of the Cabinet of Ministers, Argentina

 Marcos Peña has been Argentina’s chief of the cabinet of ministers since December 2015.
 Previously, he served as secretary general of the government of the City of Buenos Aires.
-Mr. Peña was also a deputy in the Buenos Aires City legislature between 2003 and 2007, representing the Republican Proposal party (PRO).
+Peña was also a deputy in the City of Buenos Aires legislature between 2003 and 2007, representing the political party Propuesta Republicana (PRO), and was secretary general of the government of the City of Buenos Aires between 2007 and 2015.
 He is a founding member of the PRO’s National Council.
-He has held positions in various NGOs, including the Center for the Implementation of Public Policies Promoting Equity and Growth (CIPPEC) and Poder Ciudadano.
-Mr.

 Juan José Aranguren